hitachihex/WillOfTheWispsTAS/README.md

 Run Buggy.exe to for overlay display of commands being executed, and to show Position\Speed\Cursor pos, etc.

-Hotkeys aren't configurable, input file is created for you if it does not exist.
+Hotkeys are not configurable atm.

-In the directory where the game executable is, you can create it however if you want, it looks for Ori.rec.
+For playback, create a file called Ori.rec in the directory where oriwotw.exe is located.

 Hotkeys are basic: